 Not necessarily, unless there is a restricting situation such as a pandemic!
-Although data from the State of remote work 2020 report suggests that the majority of remote workers have been primarily working from home, in essence remote work means working from anywhere.
+Although data from Squaretalk’s Remote Work Statistics in 2022 report suggests that the majority of remote workers have been primarily working from home, in essence remote work means working from anywhere.

 How about freelancers?
 Where do they fall in this scene?